Ch0pin/medusa/README.md

 Furthermore you can intercept Java or Native methods that belong to 3rd party apps or create complex frida modules with just few simple commands.

-Please reffer to our [detailed wiki](https://github.com/Ch0pin/medusa/wiki) for usage details.
+Please reffer to our [wiki](https://github.com/Ch0pin/medusa/wiki) for usage details.

 # **Using mango.py**